 Jaden’s boyfriend (Tyler, The Creator) is featured on “NOIZE,” and on his verse, he uses his villainous voice to smash his competition efficiently.
 Personally, I love how effortlessly he drops his punchlines on his part, in addition to his steady flow and cool demeanor.

 “K” starts off extremely sappy, vulnerable, unmanly, sad, sobering, somber and depressing.
-For whatever reason, raw teenage emotion interests me (Especially when it comes to music), so I enjoyed this s**t a lot!
-Another reason I enjoyed this portion of the track is because Jaden delivers a very engaging melody on it and lyrics that are relatable to any man who needs a chick by his side that can deal with his inconsistent emotions.
+For whatever reason, raw teenage emotion interests me (Especially when it comes to music), so I enjoyed hearing Jaden soak on this part of the song!
+Another reason I enjoyed this portion of the song is because Jaden delivers a very engaging melody on it and lyrics that are relatable to any man who needs a chick by his side that can deal with his inconsistent emotions.